How to meditate & use abstract art for meditation

 Hi there, I'm Mimi!

-My style is abstract, whimsical, expressive, full of energy… and my creativity has no bounds!
+My style is vibrant, whimsical, expressive, full of positive energy!

-From layering to collaging, throwing ink around to painting with my fingers, I hope to share with you the joy and peace I experience when creating 🙂
+I hope to share with you the joy and peace I experience when creating 🙂

 BLOG CATEGORIES